2017-2018 CHINA STUDY TOUR

 Students currently studying at UWA should enrol for the unit CHIN2801 China Field Study in order to seek credit toward their program of study.
 If you have missed the deadline for enrolment in this unit you may contact us.

 Tertiary students from other Australian and New Zealand Universities are welcome to apply through the Confucius Institute.

 The program is split between two prestigious institutions: Beijing Language and Culture University (BLCU) and Zhejiang University (ZJU) in Hangzhou.
-The tour includes four weeks in Beijing and four weeks in Hangzhou.
-There will be a one-week break between the Beijing and Hangzhou courses.
+The tour includes four weeks in Beijing and approximately three weeks in Hangzhou.
+There will be a 12-day break between the Beijing and Hangzhou courses.

 |Sunday 26th November||Students arrive in Beijing|